headspinio/appium-altunity-plugin/README.md

 ### Key Actions

 You can define keypress sequences using the W3C WebDriver Actions API.
-With this plugin, key string identifiers are taken from [this enum](src/client/key-code.ts).
-In other words, if you want to press the escape key, you will need to use the string `Escape`, or the numeric code defined in the enum, `27`.
+With this plugin, key string identifiers are taken from the [AltKeyCode](src/client/key-code.ts) enum.
+In other words, if you want to press the escape key, you will need to use the string `Escape`, or the numeric code defined in the enum, `27` (but as a string, since the Actions API requires that key values be strings).

 Here's an example of how to press and release the escape key with a 750ms pause in between: